Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 ii) Choose The Right Shopify Theme

 Would you love navigating through a website that’s dull and unappealing?
 Of course, not!
-So, to drive traffic to your Shopify store and to ensure a pleasant customer experience, it’s important to make your website as aesthetically pleasing as possible.
+So, to drive organic traffic to your Shopify store and to ensure a pleasant customer experience, it’s important to make your website as aesthetically pleasing as possible.

-Make sure you pick themes that do not strain the users’ internet connection.
+Ensure you pick themes that do not strain the users’ internet connection.
 Or the bounce rates will be greater than the traffic.
 So, before you add a new theme to your website, always test the resource requirements of the theme.
 For this, all you need to do is run performance tools on the theme that you’re planning to use.

-Even though the actual numbers may vary, testing a theme will give you a vague idea of the load that it places on your site.
+Even though the actual numbers may vary, testing a theme will give you a vague idea of the load it places on your site.

 C) Add Structured Data To The Products And Pages Of Your Website